chris284891/Burger/README.md

 https://serene-thicket-33141.herokuapp.com/

 # Burger
-This is my first handlebars application.
+This is an app that moves elements from one state to another and then organizes them on the display.

 # Problem
 Make a handlebars and database app where the user can add something to the database and update a value in one of the columns.